shivank0927/neurals/README.md

-# neurals
+## Neural Networks

-neural network from scratch
+Making a neural network from scratch and training it on MNIST dataset.